HenrikJoreteg/human-javascript/ch13 - caveats.md

   console.log('"this" is', this);
 };

-obj.myFunction(); // will log out the 'obj' object
+obj.myFunction(); // Will log out the 'obj' object

-// now here's where it gets tricky (continuing the same code as above)
+// Now here's where it gets tricky (continuing the same code as above)

 var myFunc = obj.myFunction;

-myFunc(); // what will this log out as its 'this'?
+myFunc(); // What will this log out as its 'this'?

-// the answer is that again, the "window" object is 'this'.
+// Whe answer is that again, the "window" object is 'this'.
 ```

 So the question is why?